Skip to main content

 We are delighted in this cross-faculty and cross-disciplinary training programme with our industrial partners to train the next generation of drug discovery researchers

 Each project has a supervisor based at Queen Mary, and engagement from Industry, including the option for a placement.
 The level of industry engagement varies depending on the nature of the project.
 We suggest you review each project description to learn more about the proposed research.
 Once you have identified your top project, you can submit an application via the Apply page.
-Note, you will be asked to identify your chosen project, and a maximum of 1 other project; you cannot apply for more than 2 projects, so we recommend you consider your choice carefully, ensuring what it is the right fit for you and your research aspirations.
+Note, you will be asked to identify your chosen project, and a maximum of 1 other project; you cannot apply for more than 2 projects, so we recommend you consider your choice carefully, ensuring that it is the right fit for you and your research aspirations.

 Points to consider when reviewing projects: